Anawalt Logo

 From Seed to Slice: How to Grow Watermelons in Southern California

 Watermelon was first cultivated in West Africa over 4,000 years ago.
-Ancient Egyptians considered it a symbol of regeneration and often placed the seeds in the tombs of kings.
+Ancient Egyptians associated the fruit with regeneration and often placed watermelon seeds in the tombs of kings.

 The ancient Egyptians grew watermelons fit for a pharaoh.
 You can, too, if you follow the guidelines in this blog.